eth-educators/ethstaker-guides/voluntary-exit.md

 ./ethdo validator exit --validator=459921 --json --offline --mnemonic="silent hill auto ability front sting tunnel empower venture once wise local suffer repeat deny deliver hawk silk wedding random coil you town narrow" > 459921-exit.json
 ```

-In this example, it would result in a file called `459921-exit.json` in your home folder for performing the voluntary exit of validator 459921.
+In this example, it would result in a file named `459921-exit.json` in your home folder for performing the voluntary exit of validator 459921.

 Copy that resulting file back on your second USB stick.
 We will need it on the next step to broadcast the voluntary exit.